 H.A.
-Fletcher - Chairman, C.J.
-Olsen, S.C.
+Fletcher (Chair), S.C.
 Allen, M.M.
 Devine, N.B.
-Hawkins, J.S.
-Johnson (Director until 11 February 2017), and D.A.
-McKay.
+Hawkins, D.A.
+McKay and C.J.
+Olsen.

 Directors were in office for the entire period unless otherwise stated.

 PRINCIPAL ACTIVITY

 The principal continuing activity of the Consolidated entity during the year was the underwriting of general insurance through IAG New Zealand Limited (Company) and related corporate services and investing activities.